Home » Blog » Auto Title Loans in 2025 – Pros, Cons & Safer Alternatives

 What Is a Title Loan?

 Title loans, also known as vehicle title loans, auto title finance, or pink slip loans, are a type of short-term lending where you may get money using your car as security.
-You hand over the title to your car to the lender and receive an amount of the loan amount based on the amount for which the car currently sells in the market.
+You hand over the title to your car to the lender and receive the loan amount based on the amount for which the car currently sells in the market.
 The lender reverses the asset at the time you repay the loan.

 Most title loans are due within 15 to 30 days and carry triple-digit interest rates.
 Miss a payment, and your vehicle can be repossessed.